anurag4516/ansibleAmdocsAssesment/ansibleDocker/roles/installdocker/README.md

-This role is used to create an admin user
-Who is basically able to run docker builds
-Username and Passwords are passed from group_var
+This role installs docker in Ubuntu Platform

+Install Pip which is needed for docker modules installation

+Instally basic apt packages which are needed for docker installation

+docker modules dependencies

+Install docker Client engine